Yes, Men Too

 And to those men, who through their blogs have allowed us a glimpse their innermost feelings and thoughts, that we may understand the different sides to this thorny, emotional and terribly important issue.
 May more male voices be heard on this.

-UK, where abortion is legal, Men Too receive counseling and support in the face of this life-changing situation.
+In the UK, where abortion is legal, Men Too receive counseling and support in the face of this life-changing situation.

 1 Comments: